anson2004/spaceShooter2D/README.md

 # spaceShooter2D

-A Unity project forc 2D game
+A Unity project for 2D game